caminerich/colaberry/README.md

 - Add data quality checks to ensure no duplicate data in 'weather_data' table
 - Implement more robust unit testing
 - Concurrency or other means to increase speed that raw weather TXT data is ingested in SQLlite database
 - Flask API is barely functioning.
 Not providing the searchable web interface, returning error with swagger documentation, not paginating through data

+### Extra Credit
+Assume you are asked to get your code running in the cloud using AWS.
+What tools and AWS services would you use to deploy the API, database, and a scheduled version of your data ingestion code?
+Write up a description of your approach.